-The plant's dark green leaves will further help you identify it when you encounter it.
+The plant's dark green leaves will further help you identify it when you find it.
 The bottom leaves can be quite long, ranging from 1/2 foot to 1 foot in length.
-Look, in particular, for the lanceolate shape and the curly edges of the foliage.
-It is from this curly leaf margin that the weed derives the nickname of "curly dock."
-This alternate common name is also sometimes given as "curled dock" or "curley dock"; the species name, crispus is Latin for "curly."
-For the origin of the common name, "yellow dock," see below.
+Look, in particular, for the sword-like shape and the curled edges of the foliage.
+It is from this curly leaf margin that the weed gets the nickname of "curly dock."
+This alternate common name is also sometimes given as "curled dock"; the species name, crispus is Latin for "curly."

 Indigenous to Europe, Rumex crispus has become naturalized across much of the world.
-It often grows in disturbed soils and is frequently found along roadsides, although it prefers humusy soils.
+It often tolerates poor, disturbed soils and is frequently found along roadsides, although it prefers to grow in rich, loamy soils in full sun and with adequate water.
 In some states of the U.S., yellow dock is considered an invasive plant.

 Home Remedy Against Rash From Stinging Nettles

-Has your skin ever brushed up against stinging nettles (Urtica dioica) while you worked in the garden?
-If so, you know about the burning sensation caused by their spines, followed by an itchy rash.
-Fortunately, Rumex crispus often grows near stinging nettle.
+If your skin has ever brushed up against stinging nettles (Urtica dioica) while you were working in the garden, you know about the burning sensation caused by their spines, followed by an itchy rash.
+Fortunately, Rumex crispus, a home remedy for such skin irritation, often grows near stinging nettle.
 Just roll a leaf of yellow dock between your thumb and forefinger to crush it, then doctor your wound with the juicy pulp left over, and the burning will subside.

 Yellow dock has, in fact, been used medicinally (for a number of ailments) for ages, which is why many prefer to refer to it as an "herb."
 But it is mainly the plant's root, rather than its leaves, that has been used in folk medicine.
 In fact, the common name, "yellow dock" refers to the yellowish color often found inside the root, when it is sliced open.

-One has to love the texture of this dried flower spike: if you grab the coarse brown spike and slide your hand along it, you will come away with a handful of small, crispy flakes (the seeds and dried sepals).
-They make one think of coffee grounds -- which is ironic, since folks have roasted this plant's seeds for use as a coffee substitute in the past.
-Another weed commonly found along the roadsides of North America that has been used as a coffee substitute is chicory, which is also a European native.
+You have to love the texture of this dried flower spike: If you grab the coarse brown spike and slide your hand along it, you will come away with a handful of small, crispy flakes (the seeds and dried sepals).
+They make you think of coffee grounds, which is ironic since folks have roasted this plant's seeds for use as a coffee substitute in the past.
+Another weed commonly found along the roadsides of North America that has been used as a coffee substitute is chicory (Cichorium intybus), which is also a European native.